 - bank statement

-- voter confirmation notice
+- voter registration confirmation

 - government check or other government document that shows your name and current address.
 If you do not have any of the items listed above, you can still vote by requesting and filling out a “Polling Place Elector ID” form.